 In another important respect, however, the collective story of Generation Zero transcends the on-field realm.

-The 1990 World Cup was indeed the first to be televised in its entirety here in the U.S. (in 1982 and 1986, for example, only the World Cup final was made available live on domestic, broadcast television).
-Sure, my soccer friends and I were over the moon that America had qualified.
-But I remember feeling incredibly privileged just to watch those 1990 World Cup matches as a neutral — all of them, live from Italy, alongside my boy Abdul, consuming whatever deep-fried delights he delivered to my Watertown flat.
+The 1990 World Cup was the first to be televised in its entirety here in the U.S. (in 1982 and 1986, for example, only the World Cup final was made available live on domestic, broadcast television).
+Naturally, my soccer friends and I were over the moon that America had qualified for Italia ’90.
+But I remember feeling incredibly privileged just to watch those 1990 World Cup matches as a neutral — all of them, live from the old country, alongside my boy Abdul, consuming whatever deep-fried delights he delivered to my Watertown flat.

 It’s their loss, frankly.
-Take a look around the next time you’re part of an MLS crowd; pay attention to the men and women who, today, routinely pack American bars to watch a U.S. international, or some high-stakes Champions League match.
+Take a look around the next time you’re part of an MLS crowd; pay attention to the men and women who, today, routinely pack American bars to watch a U.S. international or some high-stakes Champions League match.
 It’s a demonstrably younger crowd.
-There are some relative geezers, but few of these elder patrons exceed 50 years of age.
-Boomers are scarce indeed; any folks of this vintage in attendance almost assuredly grew up elsewhere, in some soccer-loving culture of longstanding.
+Indeed, I’m often the oldest guy in there.
+If my elders are represented, they almost assuredly grew up elsewhere, in some soccer-loving culture of longstanding.